WPIRoboticsEngineering/NSF-Intro-to-Robotics-Workshop/README.md

 # NSF-Intro-to-Robotics-Workshop

-A placeholder for the NSF Workshop on Unified Curriculum and Course Design for Mechatronics and Robotics Engineering
+Welcome to the NSF Workshop on Unified Curriculum and Course Design for Mechatronics and Robotics Engineering

-Code libraries, activities, and other resources will be published here soon!
+Code libraries, activities, and other resources will be published/linked here.

+Build instructions (and a Bill of Materials) are up!
+Check under activities/build instructions/